 In 2013, entrepreneur Tim McRae set out on a new adventure.
 After years of experience in music and entertainment, plus his family oil business, he sought a new challenge.
-Indeed, from this simple-yet-elegant origin, one of the most recognizable food trucks in New Jersey came to life.
-Which truck are we talking about?
-WTF?
-No, seriously.
+From this simple-yet-elegant origin, one of the most recognizable food trucks in New Jersey came to life.
 Today’s Best New Jersey Food Trucks spotlight features the “Where’s The Food?”
 Food Truck – better known as WTF?
 Food Truck.

 With its big yellow letters, the vibrant red truck is undoubtedly hard to miss.
 Correspondingly, the color scheme reflects its owner’s lively and hospitable personality; but just looking at the truck will leave you asking yourself, “Where’s the food?” for real.
 That’s because McRae decided to leave pictures of his food off the truck.